yuqingwwang/dev-page/README.md

 Step 3: adding hide/show button for each section

-Setp 4: added links to Github and Linkedin
+Step 4: added links to Github and Linkedin

 Now I'm using this page as the about me page that I share with others 🎉